Augill Castle – Kirkby Stephen, Cumbria

 Quirky and delightful, Augill Castle is a Victorian gentleman’s folly in the magnificent Eden Valley.
-It has the trappings of a neo-Gothic castle – tower, turrets, castellations and mullions – but in miniature.
-Its wonderfully warm owners, Simon and Wendy Bennett, rescued it from dereliction and have lovingly created an award-winning and very special place to stay.
-It retains the relaxed atmosphere of a family home amid its vast rooms, with large fireplaces and antique furniture.
-There are 17 charmingly eclectic bedrooms, with four-poster baths as well as beds, turrets for wardrobes and splendid views.
-You’d be hard pushed to find a family-friendlier castle, with treehouse, playground, 12-seat cinema and children’s cookery school.
-It’s also a splendid place for a wedding.
-You can have the castle to yourself and there’s no formula: every guest is as unique as the place itself.
-Simon gives an honest glimpse of life at Augill in his books, Undressed for Dinner and Stop for Breakfast.
+It has all the trappings of a neo-Gothic castle – tower, castellations and mullions – but in miniature.
+Its wonderfully warm owners, Simon and Wendy Temple-Bennett, rescued it from dereliction and have created an award-winning and very special place to stay.
+It retains the atmosphere of a family home amid its vast rooms, with large fireplaces and antique furniture.
+There are 13 charmingly eclectic bedrooms, plus suites and cottages spread across the estate.
+Those in the castle are more traditional – turrets for wardrobes, claw-foot baths, stained glass windows – while the cottages feel more contemporary.
+The restaurant is headed up by chef Justin Woods, with a casual house menu served Sundays and Mondays, while the Great British Bar champions small distillers, brewers and artisan producers.
+This is also a splendidly unique place for a wedding: you have the castle to yourself and there’s no formula.
+Simon also gives a fascinatingly honest glimpse of life at Augill in his books, Undressed for Dinner and Stop for Breakfast (Hayloft, £12).

 Rates: Rooms from £180 B&B